 CBD and the Endocannabinoid System

 Cannabidiol or CBD is becoming increasingly popular for a variety of ailments.
 Chemically, CBD is one of more than 80 chemical substances known as cannabinoids, which are all found in the cannabis plant.
 Cannabidiol (CBD) is a phytocannabinoid constituent of Cannabis sativa that lacks the psychoactive effects of Δ9-tetrahydrocannabinol (THC).

 Hemp is one such cannabis plant.
 CBD is the second most abundant substance in cannabis, typically representing up to 40% of its extracts.
 They are considered antioxidants and neuroprotectants.
-Inflammation is the source of every disease, including those affecting the brain.
 Studies show that CBD affects many neurologic pathways, many of which control feelings of well-being, nausea, pain, and appetite.

 Recent discoveries show that the human body possesses an endocannabinoid (endo means inside the body) system that relies on the body’s natural production of cannabinoids to function correctly.